 All 24 copies of the

--n parameter in the above command).
-It is up to the program to decide what, if anything,
+parameter) and the size in the above command (the "n" argument).
+It is up to the program to decide what, if

-to do with these numbers.
-The application may be written to take the problem at hand and divide the work into
+anything, to do with these numbers.
+The application may be written to take the problem at hand and divide the work

-as many nodes as are available, and simply do that portion of their work (based on their rank and the total number of nodes)
+into as many nodes as are available, and simply do that portion of their work (based on their rank and the total

-and then exit.
-While this is undoubtedly the simplest way to make use of the MPI system, it is not necessarily
+number of nodes) and then exit.
+While this is undoubtedly the simplest way to make use of the MPI system, it is not

 In addition to the rank and total number described above, MPI allows one instance to communicate with another

 instance using the MPI_send and MPI_receive methods.
 These communications are point-to-point rendezvous where one

 instance sends a message to another instance by number.
 The sending node sends a message of a specific type to a

 receiving node which must have the matching receive function call.
 The receiver may be set to receive the message

 from any node in the system (a special MPI flag